AppiumTestDistribution/AppiumTestDistribution/README.md

 ## FAQ
 **Q. Can I automate application which I already have installed/ downloaded from App store?**

+A. With XCUITest framework, that is available from ios version 9.3, it's possible to execute Native (WebViews content would not be reachable) application using it's bundle id.

+In order to get information about bundle id of pre-installed application:
+* connect device with application installed;
+* run ideviceinstaller -l or ideviceinstaller -l -u {udid of the device} in case if more then one device connected to the host;
+* in the list - find name of the application followed by its bundle id.

+After that, instead of `app` capability `bundleId` should be used with application's bundle id as a value.
+Since Appium still needs WDA to be built and deployed on the real device - valid certificate and provisioning profile will be needed.
+More information could be found [here](https://github.com/imurchie/appium-xcuitest-driver/blob/isaac-rs/docs/real-device-config.md)

-A. No, Appium can only instruments application which is in debug mode, it will not work with any application which is not in debug mode.
+In case if test need to interact with WebViews and/or ios version has no support of XCUITest - Appium would need instruments application which is in debug mode, it will not work with any application which is not in debug mode.
 Read more about it [here](https://discuss.appium.io/t/appium-ios-app-testing/105/8)

 **Q. Is this framework supports to run multiple IOS simulators?**